aenton89/SimPy/README.md

 - **application with its own Python IDE** and a tool for **block-based modeling of dynamic systems and time-dependent processes**
 - allows creating simulations of controllers, regulation systems, and measurement setups without the need for specialized graphical software
 - integration of the Python IDE with the simulation application to streamline development and testing

+![github_photo.jpg](assets/github_photo.jpg)

+## Upcoming goals:
 ### **Designing measurement paths and control systems for ESP32**
 - creating schematics and generating code ready to upload to ESP32
 ### **Real-time data analysis**
 - collecting and analyzing data from ESP32 in Python for testing and system optimization
 ### **Using RL models in dynamic systems**
 - training reinforcement learning models considering the system's characteristics to perform better in simulations and on the actual hardware

-![github_photo.jpg](assets/github_photo.jpg)

-# References
+## References
 - [conan tutorial](https://docs.conan.io/2/tutorial/consuming_packages/the_flexibility_of_conanfile_py.html)
 - [imgui tutorial](https://thescienceofcode.com/imgui-quickstart/)